Tao Ruspoli: Narrative and documentary features (2008–2017)

-Bombay Beach projects (2016–present)
+Bombay Beach Biennale and Institute (2016–present)

-In 2016, Ruspoli co-founded the Bombay Beach Biennale with Stefan Ashkenazy and Lily Johnson White.
-Conceived as both commentary on the contemporary art world and response to the environmental crisis of the Salton Sea, the free, non-commercial event combines site-specific installations, experimental performances, and academic philosophy conferences in the post-apocalyptic landscape of Bombay Beach, California.
+In 2016, Ruspoli co-founded the Bombay Beach Biennale with the hotelier Stefan Ashkenazy and the public-art producer Lily Johnson White.
+The free, non-commercial event combines site-specific installations, performances, and an academic philosophy conference in the post-industrial landscape of Bombay Beach.
+The Biennale has produced permanent infrastructure in the town, including an outdoor opera house, a drive-in cinema, and several artist-residency spaces; Ruspoli's own contributions include the Bombay Beach Institute of Particle Physics, Metaphysics, and International Relations, an artist-residency compound, and the Bombay Beach Metro installation, co-created with the artist Dave Corcoran.

-The Biennale has established permanent cultural infrastructure, including an outdoor opera house, drive-in theater, and multiple artist residency spaces.
-Major art installations include works by internationally recognized artists, creating a permanent outdoor museum in the desert landscape.
-The event shifted to a biennial format in 2024.

-Building on the Biennale's success, Ruspoli co-founded the Bombay Beach Institute for Industrial Espionage & Post-Apocalyptic Studies with filmmaker and partner Dulcinée DeGuere, serving as chairman of the 501(c)(3) non-profit organization.
-The Institute operates as a cultural laboratory and think tank, managing artist residencies, research programs, and maintaining significant cultural sites including the Poetry House, Museum of Bombay Beach, and various experimental architecture projects.
+In January 2025, Ruspoli and Dulcinée DeGuere co-founded the Bombay Beach Institute for Industrial Espionage & Post-Apocalyptic Studies, a 501(c)(3) organization for which Ruspoli serves as chairman.
+The Institute operates as a cultural laboratory and research organization, hosting artist residencies, the annual conference of the American Society for Existential Phenomenology, and public programming across several sites in Bombay Beach.